FarmBot-Docs/farmbot-software/v8/FarmBot-Software/troubleshooting/connectivity-codes.md

 ---
 title: "Connectivity Diagnosis Codes"
 slug: "connectivity-codes"
-excerpt: "These are the codes that will tell you how to get communication to your FarmBot"
+description: "These are the codes that will tell you how to get communication to your FarmBot"
 ---

 * toc